mlammens/ENS-610/Meeting-13-Air-Pollution.md

 ## Start with an inclass activity

 * Break up into groups of 2-3 students
-* Design a citizen science participatory research project to study the impacts of dieasal exhaust along an urban to rural gradient in our region.
+* Design a citizen science participatory research project to study the impacts of diesel exhaust along an urban to rural gradient in our region.

 ## Readings